-L. Firearms violation;
+- L. Firearms violation;

 - M. Gang-related activity;

-- N. Hate crime:
+- N. Hate crime;

 - O. Illegal organization, membership;

 - P. Robbery;

 - Q. Sexual battery;

-- R. Sexual harassment:
+- R. Sexual harassment;

-- S. Sexual misconduct;
+- S. Sexual misconduct:

 - T. Sexual offense;

 - U. Stalking;

 - V. Trespassing;

-- W. Weapons violation;
+- W. Weapons violation:

 - X. Any felony as defined by Florida Statutes.

 - 6. Consultation with law enforcement is required when a student commits more than one misdemeanor, to determine if the act should be reported.

+- 7. The school principal shall notify all school personnel of their responsibility to report to the principal or his/her designee crimes or incidents posing a threat to school safety and ensure the incident is properly documented.

-- 7. Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system:
+- 8. Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system:

 - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school.

 - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity.

-- C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes.

-- D. Hazing as defined in 1006.135, Florida Statutes.

-- 8. When a student is formally charged with a felony or a delinquent act that would be a felony if committed by an adult, the Superintendent shall notify appropriate

-personnel including the principal, the transportation director, the student's classroom teachers, the student's bus driver and other school personnel who directly supervise the student.

-- 9. The School Board may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion. - 10.
-The Superintendent may consider the one (1) year expulsion requirement on a case-by-case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system. - 11.
-If a student committing any of the offenses in this policy is a student with a disability, the School Board shall comply with the applicable State Board of Education rules. - 12.
+- C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - 9.
+When a student is formally charged with a felony or a delinquent act that would be a felony if committed by an adult, the Superintendent shall notify appropriate personnel including the principal, the transportation director, the student's classroom teachers, the student's bus driver and other school personnel who directly supervise the student. - 10.
+The School Board may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion. - 11.
+The Superintendent may consider the one (1) year expulsion requirement on a case-by-case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system. - 12.
+If a student committing any of the offenses in this policy is a student with a disability, the School Board shall comply with the applicable State Board of Education rules. - 13.
 Any student found to have committed a violation of Section 784.081(1), (2) or (3), Assault or Battery on Specified Officials or Employees shall be expelled or placed in an alternative school setting or other program as appropriate.
-Upon being charged with the offense, the student shall be removed from the classroom immediately and placed in an alternative school setting pending disposition. - 13.
+Upon being charged with the offense, the student shall be removed from the classroom immediately and placed in an alternative school setting pending disposition. - 14.
 A student or his/her parent may request a review by the Superintendent of any disciplinary action taken by the District.
 Such request must be submitted in writing to the Superintendent within ten (10) days of the imposition of disciplinary action.